Our Top 3 Picks

 - 11. Blue Buffalo Wilderness High Protein Grain Free

 - Dog Food for Cocker Spaniels Buyers Guide

-There are few dog breeds as internationally loved as the Cocker Spaniel, and many speculate that it might have something to do with a certain Lady and her shaggy doggy date the Tramp.
-The 1955 Disney movie was an instant hit and now a much-loved classic, and the dog breed has made its way into the hearts and homes of people all over the globe.
+There are few dog breeds as internationally loved as the Cocker Spaniel.
+It might have something to do with a certain Lady and her shaggy doggy date the Tramp.
+The 1955 Disney movie was an instant hit and now a much-loved classic.
+From then until now, this dog breed has made its way into the hearts and homes of people all over the globe.

-Their popularity should come as no surprise, as it is an incredibly loving dog breed that loves to cuddle!
-The Cocker Spaniel is great with kids, it’s alert and active, highly intelligent, loves to tag along for family adventures and much more, and the breed is also – undeniably – adorable.
+Their popularity should come as no surprise, as they are an incredibly loving dog breed who love to cuddle!
+Cocker Spaniels are great with kids, they are alert and active, highly intelligent, love to tag along for family adventures and much more.
+This breed is also – undeniably – adorable, boasting a soft and silky coat which comes in many color combinations.
 Finding the right dog food for Cocker Spaniels requires some research, but there are several great options available out there.

 View The Best Dog Food for Cocker Spaniels Below

 1. Wild Earth Dog Food

 Our number one choice of best dog foods for Cocker Spaniels goes to the excellent company Wild Earth.
 This company offer an extremely high-quality product which is kind to your wallet, your Cocker Spaniels and the earth.

 Wild Earth only use the very best, sustainable ingredients to ensure that your dog gets all of the tailored nutrition they need.
 They understand that dogs are omnivores and so include plenty of high-quality fruits and vegetables alongside specially selected meats to ensure a high protein content which is achieved in a sustainable way.
 You’ll find no meat by-products or inferior products like corn gluten meal here, only ingredients specially selected for their high content of vitamins and minerals.